donkirkby/live-py-plugin/docs/starting_sublime_text.md

 ## Matplotlib Preview
 The Matplotlib graphing library has a lot of features, and it can be easier to fiddle with the settings if you have a preview that updates as you change them.
-I can see a preview by typing the following code, and then choosing Start Live Turtle from the Run menu.
+I can see a preview by typing the following code, and then choosing Start Canvas from the Live Coding menu.

     import matplotlib.pyplot as plt
     import numpy as np